 On 23 May 2019, the Casino Group's lead shareholder Rallye and its parent companies announced that they had each requested and obtained the initiation of safeguard proceedings (procédure de sauvegarde) for a six-month period which may be extended by 6-12 months by decision of the relevant commercial court.
 The proceedings were initiated after the court acknowledged the financial difficulties experienced by the holding companies.
-They resulted in the freeze of these companies' financial liabilities.
+They have the effect of freezing these companies' financial liabilities.